 Currently, Sexton is at work on a book that explores how steam infrastructure conditioned the connections and relations between the United States and the wider world in the second half of the nineteenth century.
 He also is working with Kristin Hoganson of Illinois on the nineteenth century volume of the Cambridge History of America in the World.

-Sexton works with enterprising students, both undergraduate and graduate, who set their own intellectual agenda.
-When he is not reading or talking history, he is following KC sports teams.
+Sexton enjoys working with enterprising students, undergrad or grad, who set their own intellectual agenda.
+When he is not reading or talking history, he is cheering for KC sports teams and following British politics.